-Solang Valley.
+1. Solang Valley.
 If you are considering visiting someplace really enchanting then you should definitely consider visiting Solang Valley.
-It is situated at a distance of around 14 kilometers to the northwest of the main town of Manali.
+It is situated at a distance of around 14 kilometres to the northwest of the main town of Manali.
 The Solang valley is situated on the way to Rohtang from Manali.
-And on a yearly basis, you can see a great number of tourists traveling to this place in search of solace in the lap of nature.
+And on a yearly basis, a great number of tourist footfalls can be witnessed here, in search of solace in the lap of nature.

-Beas Kund Trek.
+3. Beas Kund Trek.
 Now, this is simply one of the best weekend getaways.
-The outstanding views of the Pir Pinjal Mountain range over the Beas River are worth exploring and capturing in your camera.
+The outstanding views of the Pir Panjal Mountain range over the Beas River are worth exploring and capturing in your camera lens.
 The spectacular meadows will simply take your breath away.

-Hadimba Temple.
-The Hadimba Temple is situated away from the hustle and bustle of the city life.
+4. Hadimba Devi Temple.
+The Hadimba Temple is situated away from the hustle and bustle of city life.
 If you love peace and quiet then this is the kind of place which you would absolutely love to explore.
 Hidimba was the wife of Bhima who was one of the five Pandavas from the epic Mahabharata.
-And it was on her name that the name of this temple was kept.
+And it was in her name that the name of this temple was kept.

-Skiing in Manali.
+5. Skiing in Manali.
 No doubt that Manali is one of the best tourist spots of Northern-India.
 And when people travel to this place the one thing which they don’t miss out on is skiing.
-Yes, just too many of the skiing enthusiasts travel to this place for having fun.
+On an annual basis, a lot of skiing enthusiasts travel here to have fun and make some cherishing memories.

-Partying: If less crowded and more fun parties interests you then Manali is the place to be where the cafes are full of live performances and amazing food.
-Cafe 1947, Johnson's cafe, Sunshine cafe, Casa Bella Vista, Martins, and Rasta cafe are a few top spots in Manali where one can enjoy crazy New Year Eve celebrations.
+6. Partying.
+If less crowded and more fun parties interest you then Manali is the place to be at!
+The cafes here are all about live performances and amazing food.
+Cafe 1947, Johnson's cafe, Sunshine Cafe, Casa Bella Vista, Martins, and Rasta Cafe are a few top spots in Manali where one can enjoy crazy New Year Eve celebrations.

 By Road.
-Manali is very well-connected via road network.
-People arriving from Delhi, Mumbai, Kolkata and Bengaluru are required to cover nearly 530km, 1,900km, 2,000km and 2,800km respectively.
-Tourists may also get on inter-state volvo buses that will terminate at Manali Bus Depot.
-From the bus depot one may take an auto or a taxi to further reach the desired place in Manali.
+Manali is very well-connected via the road network.
+People arriving from Delhi, Mumbai, Kolkata and Bengaluru are required to cover nearly 530, 1,900, 2,000 and 2,800 km respectively.
+Tourists may also take the inter-state Volvo buses that will terminate at Manali Bus Depot.
+From the bus depot, one may take an auto or a taxi to further reach the desired place in Manali.